doekman/til/terminal/on/server-stuff.md

 * chown
 * chflags
   - `sudo chflags -R nouchg BUNDLE` -- Remove `Locked` (`Beveiligd`) checkbox in Finder
+  - You can use `ls -lO` to see the flags of existing files.

 * xattr

 Links: